3.4.1Management Board Remuneration Policy

 The Supervisory Board will determine the appropriate severance payment for Management Board members in accordance with the relevant service contracts and Dutch Corporate Governance Code.
 The current Dutch Corporate Governance Code provides that the severance payment will not exceed a sum equivalent to one times annual base salary.
 This also applies in a situation of a change in control.

-SBM Offshore does not provide loans or advances to Management Board members and does not issue guarantees to the benefit of Management Board members.
+SBM Offshore does not grant loans, advance payments or guarantees to its Management Board members.